How to choose a college that’s right for you; what a daunting question!

 How do I know my chances of getting in?

 In general, it’s tough to perfectly predict your chances at getting into any college.
-Even for schools that you feel are clear “maybe” or “match” schools aren’t always sure bets.
+Even for schools that you feel are clear “maybe” or “likely” schools aren’t always sure bets.
 Why?

 Colleges often have institutional goals that they have to meet that you have no control over and are tough to predict, including ensuring that they admit students to certain majors, from diverse backgrounds or geographic areas, like in-state vs. out of state.
 This is why it’s super important to have a balanced list of colleges, and the four categories I’ve outlined above are a good guideline.

-So to find out generally whether a school is a Wild Card, Reach, Maybe, or Match, it can help to look at three main factors:
+So to find out generally whether a school is a Wild Card, Reach, Maybe, or Likely, it can help to look at three main factors:

 The school’s general acceptance rate